 Below you will find frequently asked admissions questions that apply to all of our graduate programs.
-For an FAQ specific to the Counselling Psychology program, please see Counselling Psychology's FAQ (found at the bottom of the MA Overview and Admissions page).
+For an FAQ specific to the Counselling Psychology program, please see Counselling Psychology's FAQs.

 The Online Application